 The Trending With Impact series highlights Oncotarget publications attracting higher visibility among readers around the world online, in the news, and on social media—beyond normal readership levels.
 Look for future science news about the latest trending publications here, and at Oncotarget.com.

 In 1997, Dr. Wafik El-Deiry’s cancer research laboratory discovered a gene called death receptor 5, or TRAIL receptor 2.
 TRAIL is a protein that activates the cell death process, or apoptosis.
-This TRAIL pathway via death receptor 5 gives rise to the body’s innate immune system and is capable of suppressing cancer cells by inducing their apoptosis.
+The TRAIL pathway via death receptor 5 gives rise to the body’s innate immune system and is capable of suppressing cancer cells by inducing apoptosis in the cell.

 “The question is, with this specific drug, what is the pattern of response, what determines that, and how can we get it to work a little bit better,” Dr. El-Deiry said in a recent Oncotarget interview.